danilovcorrea/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data - Course Project

-This repository hosts the R code and documentation files for the Getting and Cleaning Data course project.
+This repository hosts the R code and documentation files for the "Getting and Cleaning Data Course" project.

 # Dataset